 This course allows students to further their academic writing skills through advanced independent research, writing and discussion related to a wide variety of academic topics.
 Students will receive rigorous training in research, critiquing and analyzing texts and resources, synthesis and composition.
 This required course helps students to pursue graduate studies.

 Non-Major Courses

-ARAB 201 Introduction to Arabic Language and Literature
+ARAB 211 | Arabic Language and Communication